 php require("/home/jeffery/public_html/astro/mechanics/center_of_mass_illustrated.html");?>

-Note inertial frames
+Note, inertial frames

-are explicated in detial in
+are explicated in detail in

 Mechanics file: